Going out of town? Vacation?

 Just because cats don’t have to be “walked” twice a day like dogs doesn’t mean they deserve poor home care while you’re away.

 It can be tricky figuring out what the best arrangement is for your pet.

-“In general, cats prefer staying in their home and familiar surroundings,” says writer Amy Shojai, CABC.
+“In general, cats prefer staying in their home and familiar surroundings,” says pet expert Amy Shojai, CABC.
 “Some do well if left alone for a day or two as long as you provide adequate food and water and extra litter boxes.”

-You still need to have somebody check on them regularly.
+You still need to have somebody check on your cats regularly: